The Dementia Microdosing Protocol - A Mindful Approach to Dementia & Psychedelics

 Guidance

-The person overseeing the process, the caregiver, is keenly attuned to the person ingesting, noting observations, reflections, and making mindful inquiries.
-In conjunction with a competent microdosing coach, benefits as well as any difficulties are continually noted, and adjustments are made accordingly.
+The caregiver overseeing the process should be keenly attuned to the person ingesting, noting observations and reflections and making mindful inquiries.
+In conjunction with a competent microdosing coach, all benefits as well as any challenges should be continually noted, and adjustments made accordingly.
 A team approach, helpful in any caregiving situation, provides an optimal level of support.

 CONSIDERATIONS

-In the same masterclass, Dr. Fadiman said there was no scientific evidence that proved there was a tolerance build-up when microdosing psilocybin, the most popular substance being microdosed in North America.
+In the same masterclass, Dr. Fadiman informed us that there was no scientific evidence showing a build-up of tolerance when microdosing psilocybin, the most popular substance being microdosed in North America.
 It was noted that psilocybin leaves the system in twenty-four hours.
-While some people claim they do build up a tolerance, tolerance build-up would be one reason to take a break from microdosing.
-If this is suspected with someone with Alzheimer’s, adjustments to increase the amount, even slightly, or take a day off can easily be made.
+Some people, however, do feel they build up a tolerance, which might be seen as a reason to take a break from daily microdosing.
+If a build-up of tolerance is suspected in someone with Alzheimer’s or other types of dementia, the dosage can be increased (just slightly) or days off can be taken.

-Natural breaks tend to occur rather than being programmed within a specific time frame.
-Travel to family, visits to medical facilities, sickness, not having a supply on hand, or simply forgetting all tend to occur naturally, thus giving a break.
-Therefore, a more continuous, natural process of microdosing supports the demands and constraints within the context of dementia.
+Again, breaks tend to occur naturally rather than needing to be programmed within a specific time frame.
+Travel to family, visits to medical facilities, sickness, not having a supply on hand, or simply forgetting all tend to occur naturally, thus providing breaks.
+In sum, a continuous natural process of microdosing best supports the needs and lifestyle constraints of those with Alzheimer’s and other types of dementia.

 I am constantly asked about ethical considerations.
-Is it right to give someone in advanced stages of Alzheimer’s a microdose without their knowledge?
-I have delved into mindful inquiry about this question over the last few years.
-I believe each person has to answer this question for themselves.
-Here are a few contemplations:
+Is it right to give someone in advanced stages of Alzheimer’s or other dementia a microdose without their knowledge?
+I have deeply delved into mindful inquiry over this question during the last few years and believe each caregiver must answer this question for themselves.
+Here are a few contemplations for you to consider:

-In the Beckley Foundation case, in which the caregiver and family members consented to a microdose of LSD being given to a 97-year-old woman (considered to be in an almost vegetative state) with Alzheimer’s and vascular dementia, her seemingly miraculous ability to “be herself again,” with her wit and sense of self, was so reassuring that the microdosing protocol was continued.
+In the Beckley Foundation case, in which the caregiver and family members consented to a microdose of LSD being given to a 97-year-old woman (considered to be in an almost vegetative state) with Alzheimer’s and vascular dementia, her seemingly miraculous ability to “be herself again”—regaining her wit and sense of self—was so reassuring that the microdosing protocol was continued.
+Based on this case—and the Beckley Foundation now supporting an LSD microdosing clinical study with Alzheimer’s patients in different stages of dementia—is the proven promise of microdosing for dementia now greater than ever?

-On the other hand, is it ethical to bring someone back when they are in an advanced stage of Alzheimer’s?
-Who is it serving?
+On the other hand, is it ethical to bring someone back when they are in an advanced stage of Alzheimer’s or another type of dementia?
+Whose interests are being served here?

 Is my heart further opening to acceptance and greater understanding?

-Can I accept and understand (e.g., as a spouse, caregiver) that I am part of the journey?
-That this is for my greater good?
+Can I accept and understand (e.g., as a spouse and a caregiver) that I am part of the journey?
+That this is for my own greater good?

 Might a person with Alzheimer’s be on a different plane of existence unknown to me?